benscott/scratchpads-training/views-and-blocks/views-block.rst

 Enable views interface
 ----------------------

-If you havem't already, enable the views interface:
+If you haven't already, enable the views interface:

 1. Go to *Structure* in the :term:`Admin menu`, click on *Tools*, enable ‘Views’ and save.